joshis1/shreyas_joshi/_posts/Embedded_Linux/2020-03-02-Zedboard_Yocto.markdown

 **Poking with u-boot environment.**

-By default, my system had the following.
+By default, my system had the following sdboot value.

 {% highlight ruby %}